Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ## Introduction

-Standardization of the structure and documentation of data science projects, that is anchored to an established [data science lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md), is key to facilitating effective collaboration on data science teams.
+Standardization of the structure and documentation of data science projects, that is anchored to an established [data science lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md), is key to facilitating effective collaboration in data science teams.
 Creating Azure Machine Learning Workbench projects with the [Team Data Science Process (TDSP)](https://github.com/Azure/Microsoft-TDSP) template provides a framework for such standardization.

 We had previously released a [GitHub repository for the TDSP project structure and templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate).
 But it was not possible, until now to instantiate the TDSP structure and templates within a data science tool.
-We have now enabled creation of Azure Machine Learning Workbench projects that are instantiated with [TDSP structure and documentation templates for Azure ML Workbench](https://github.com/amlsamples/tdsp).
+We have now enabled creation of Azure Machine Learning Workbench projects that are instantiated with [TDSP structure and documentation templates for Azure Machine Learning Workbench](https://github.com/amlsamples/tdsp).
 Instructions on how to use TDSP structure and templates in Azure Machine Learning Workbench is provided [here](https://github.com/amlsamples/tdsp/blob/master/Docs/how-to-use-tdsp-in-azure-ml.md).
-Here we provide an example of how an actual machine learning project can be created using TDSP structure, populated with project-specific code and documents, and executed within the Azure Machine Learning Workbench.
+Here we provide an example of how an actual machine learning project can be created using TDSP structure, populated with project-specific code, artifacts and documents, and executed within the Azure Machine Learning Workbench.

 ### Purpose & Scope
+### Purpose
-The primary purpose of this sample is to show how to instantiate and execute a data science project using the [Team Data Science Process (TDSP)](https://github.com/Azure/Microsoft-TDSP) structure and templates in Azure Machine Learning Workbench.
+The primary purpose of this sample is to show how to instantiate and execute a machine learning project using the [Team Data Science Process (TDSP)](https://github.com/Azure/Microsoft-TDSP) structure and templates in Azure Machine Learning Workbench.
+For this purpose, we use the well-known [1994 US Census data from the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/adult).
+The modeling task is to predict US annual income classes from US Census information (for example, age, race, education level, country of origin, etc.)

+### Scope

- * This sample shows data exploration, training, and deployment of a machine learning model which address the above prediction problem described in the Use Case Overview below.
+ * Data exploration, training, and deployment of a machine learning model which address the prediction problem described in the Use Case Overview below.
- * We execute the project in Azure Machine Learning Workbench.
-We use the Team Data Science Process template from Azure ML Workbench for this project.
+ * Execution of the project in Azure Machine Learning Workbench using the Team Data Science Process (TDSP) template from Azure Azure Machine Learning Workbench Workbench for this project.
- * Finally, we operationalize the solution directly from Azure Machine Learning Workbench in Azure Container Services for batch and single-mode scoring.
+ * Operationalize the solution directly from Azure Machine Learning Workbench in Azure Container Services.

- The project highlights several features of Azure Machine Learning Workbench, such TDSP structure instantiation, execution of code in Jupyter notebooks as well as Python files, and easy operationalization
+ The project highlights several features of Azure Machine Learning Workbench, such TDSP structure instantiation, execution of code in Jupyter notebooks as well as Python files, and easy operationalization in Azure Container Services using Kubernetes.

 ## [Team Data Science Process (TDSP) Lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)